 - 26.4 The routeing process undertaken to identify the Proposed Route is described in Chapter 5.
-This process allowed SP Manweb to identify a technically feasible and economically viable overhead line route between two specific locations which causes the least disturbance to people and the environment. - 26.5 The identification and subsequent iterative improvement of the route is undertaken through three distinct but related processes: - The collection of environmental information across a broad range of potential issues; - Extensive consultation with a broad range of consultees; and - Technical studies into appropriate and feasible ways to provide the reinforcement. - 26.6 The combination of these studies has resulted in the overhead line route as proposed in Chapter 11 and assessed within the following chapters of this ES. - 26.7 A number of route alternatives for the proposed 132kV distribution line were examined before confirming a preferred route option, which was published in a Consultation Document (2007).
+This process allowed SP Manweb to identify a technically feasible and economically viable overhead line route between two specific locations which causes the least disturbance to people and the environment. - 26.5 The identification and subsequent iterative improvement of the route is undertaken through three distinct but related processes: - The collection of environmental information across a broad range of potential issues: - Extensive consultation with a broad range of consultees; and - Technical studies into appropriate and feasible ways to provide the reinforcement. - 26.6 The combination of these studies has resulted in the overhead line route as proposed in Chapter 11 and assessed within the following chapters of this ES. - A number of route alternatives for the proposed 132kV distribution line were examined before confirming a preferred route option, which was published in a Consultation Document (2007).
 Following consultation, subsequent detailed review of the preferred route resulted in adoption of an alternative route for the southern section of the preferred route for environmental and technical reasons.
 This amendment concluded the evaluation of route alternatives and allowed a final proposed route to be refined and submitted for environmental assessment.
+The route has been updated in 2012 to reflect the change to a Trident single wood pole design following technological advances since the first publication of this Environmental Statement in 2009.